Velocidex/velociraptor-docs/content/blog/2022/2022-01-05-release-notes-0.6.3/_index.md

 I encourage everyone to test the new release on an EFS backend, to assess the performance on this setup - there are many advantages to this configuration.
-While this configuration is still considered experimentally it is running successfully in a number of environments.
+While this configuration is still considered experimental it is running successfully in a number of environments.

 ## Searching and indexing